 What would you like to be remembered for?

 I want to be remembered globally for my unshakeable commitment and focus on wanting every child to feel valued self-assured, empowered and never faced with isolation, negativity, fear or disempowerment.
 I want to be remembered as somebody who made a difference in helping young people have a sense of purpose and live life to their full potential

 How do you balance work, family, friends and leisure?

-I aim for “life work harmony” on a daily basis by integrating work, friends and leisure to complement each other rather than compete with each other.
-I embrace the little things in life such as watching a butterfly fly from tree to tree or seeing things from a perspective of a child.
+I aim for “life work harmony” on a daily basis by integrating work, friends, and leisure to complement each other rather than compete with each other.
+I embrace the little things in life such as watching a butterfly fly from tree to tree or seeing things from the perspective of a child.
 It really sets the stage on what’s important.

 What are your favorite food, book, music and movie?